ibm-cloud-docs/containers/cs_troubleshoot_storage.md

 1. Verify that the cluster that you want to use meets the [minimum hardware requirements for Portworx](https://docs.portworx.com/start-here-installation/){: external}.
 2. If you want to use a virtual machine cluster, make sure that you [added raw, unformatted, and unmounted block storage](/docs/containers?topic=containers-portworx#create_block_storage) to your cluster so that Portworx can include the disks into the Portworx storage layer.
 3. Verify that your cluster is set up with public network connectivity.
 For more information, see [Understanding network basics of classic clusters](/docs/containers?topic=containers-plan_clusters#plan_basics).
-4. Verify that Helm version 2.14.3 or higher is correctly installed in your cluster.
-For more information, see [Setting up Helm in a cluster with public access](/docs/containers?topic=containers-helm#public_helm_install).